I go by, “Haru,” online.

 My specializations lie in beadweaving and beaded micro-macramé (particularly using glass seed beads and Czech Fire-Polished beads), while my interests range into tatting (knotted lacework) and wirework, in addition to stringing.
 I trained for two semesters in Hot Metals at Contra Costa College, which taught me the fundamentals of brazing/hard soldering, forging, and silversmithing (though I did mostly use red brass and copper); however, I could see that the coursework would not utilize color as much as I desired…and I believe I would only have been able to take the course series for five semesters, total.
 That would have been plenty, I realize now.
 But at the time, out of concern for my continued health (if I’m correct, I may have experienced conjunctivitis due to metal dust and fume exposure, though I haven’t yet tried to positively match the dates), I stopped after two semesters.

-I have some plans in mind for Spectral Beads, (soon to be) visible under Explore With Me (which may expand into more topics, in the future: which is why I’m planning for it, now).
+I have some plans in mind for Spectral Beads, parts of which are slowly coming to fruition under How to Design (expect edits!).
 In particular, I haven’t seen any texts on how to design on one’s own using beadwork techniques, and I want to build a resource for myself and others when we get stuck on copying others’ patterns.
 Because…it is possible to bead without using someone else’s pattern.
 Just how that magic happens though, is not something I have yet been able to pin down.
 It’s also not something I’ve seen talked about, all that much.
 Maybe we can help each other through this.

 I don’t plan on taking donations or payments for site upkeep or financial return itself until I and others are really invested in it (or I run out of funds).
 If you would like to support me financially, have a look at my Etsy shop, SpectralBeads.
 To earn money from selling jewelry via Etsy was my original plan, but I’m seeing another — more wide-ranging, more impactful — vision of what this could become.